Veterans Affairs Topic Presentations and Information

 The Marine Corps League may certify the following individuals for accreditation:

-- Regular Members and Associate Members (who are U.S. Veterans) of the Marine Corps League who have been a member for more than one year.
-Associate Members who are Veterans must have approval of the NED/COO.
+- Marine Corps League Regular Members and Associate Members who have been a member for more than one year endorsed by their respective Detachment and Department Commandants attesting the Member’s qualification and character (Associate Members who are Veterans must have approval of the NED/COO).

-- Employees of State or County Veteran Affairs departments who are presently accredited as VSOs must provide an endorsement letter signed by their Department Supervisor.
+- Employees of State or County Veterans service agencies who are presently accredited as VSOs must provide an endorsement letter signed by their supervisor.

 Accreditation may be canceled at any time by the VA Office of General Counsel or National Director of Veteran Services.